 Faculty members on the trip: Dr. Meghan Slining, Health Sciences Department and Dr. Min-Ken Liao, Biology Department

-Water Sports in Charleston (24 spots available)
+Water Sports in Charleston (TRIP IS FULL)

 Explore the coastline of one of the most historic towns in South Carolina.
 You'll get a chance to parasail, jet ski, and wakeboard in and around the Atlantic Ocean and Intercoastal Waterway.
 On the second day you'll sea kayak to Capers Island, one of Charleston's undeveloped barrier islands.
 Get a full schedule for the Charleston trip.

 Faculty members on the trip: Dr. Aaron Simmons, Philosophy Department and Dr. Tim Wardle, Religion Department